WKDN (AM): Early years

 WKDN was first licensed, as WLBA, to the Philadelphia School of Wireless Telegraphy (J. C. Van Horn) on December 17, 1926, originally as a 50-watt station on 1270 kHz.
 These call letters were randomly assigned from a sequential roster of available call signs, moreover, in early 1927 the call letters were changed to WPSW.
 In early 1929 WPSW was acquired by the William Penn Broadcasting Company, which changed WPSW's call sign to WPEN.
 The William Penn company also acquired its time-sharing partner on 1500 kHz, WALK in Willow Grove, which was shut down.

 In its early years, WPEN was known for Italian-language programming, and was co-owned with another major Italian-oriented station, WOV in New York City.
 Beginning in November 1929, Sunday Breakfast Rescue Mission broadcast their Sunday morning services from their 800-person homeless shelter and soup kitchen.
 The most notable speaker was Percy Crawford who spoke consistently to the crowd of homeless men.

 In 1934, WPEN moved to 920 kHz, now sharing time with another Philadelphia station, WRAX.
 (On May 25, 1928, the Federal Radio Commission's General Order 32 had notified 164 stations, including WRAX, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, WRAX had successfully convinced the commission that it should remain licensed.)
 WPEN and WRAX were merged in 1938, with WPEN the surviving station.
 In March 1941, WPEN moved to 950 kHz, as part of the frequency shifts due to the implementation of the North American Regional Broadcasting Agreement.

-During the mid-1940s, WPEN was owned by the Philadelphia Bulletin newspaper; in 1948, the newspaper bought the more powerful WCAU and sold the station to the local Sun Ray Drug Store chain.
-As entertainment programming moved from radio to television, WPEN evolved into a popular music format in the early 1950s.
+During the mid-1940s, WPEN was owned by the Philadelphia Bulletin newspaper; in 1948, the newspaper bought the more powerful WCAU and sold WPEN to the local Sun Ray Drug Store chain.
+As entertainment programming moved from radio to television, the station evolved into a popular music format in the early 1950s.
 The music at that time consisted of artists such Perry Como, Frank Sinatra, Doris Day, Mills Brothers, Tommy Dorsey, Bing Crosby, Peggy Lee, Nat King Cole, Pat Boone, Tony Bennett, and many others.
 At this time, a show called the "950 Club" began as well.